 Depending on the program you are applying for and your individual circumstances you may need to provide additional information to establish your eligibility.
-Your will be advised what additional information is needed.
-If you are having trouble getting information you need, the worker at the welfare office can assist you with this.
+You will be advised what additional information is needed.
+If you are having trouble getting information you need, the worker at the county assistance office can help you with this.
 Always provide complete and honest information.

 If you are not a citizen, are you eligible for benefits?